Types of Jobs in ReachOut

 Here, we’ll briefly explore what constitutes a work order and inspection.

 A Work Order is a task or job for a customer that can be scheduled and assigned to someone.
-The term is commonly used in the Field Services Industry, where Work Orders or Jobs are assigned to Field Technicians.
-Work orders assign field technicians with different tasks such as equipment installations, repairs or maintenance works
+It provides a description of the details of a job.
+The term is commonly used in the field services industry, where Work Orders are assigned to field technicians with different tasks such as equipment installations, repairs, or maintenance works.

 Usually, Work Orders are the result of a customer request.
 However, in many cases, Work Orders may be a follow-up action from an inspection or audit carried out before.
 Here are a few examples that signify an actual work order: